saltyrtc/saltyrtc-meta/Task-WebRTC.md

 * Source and destination addresses SHALL NOT be set, instead
 * The data channel id MUST be set to the id of the data channel the message will be sent on.
-* A signalling channel that is being handed over SHALL continue using the overflow number and sequence number counters from the WebSocket- based signalling implementation.

 # Receiving a Wrapped Data Channel Message